 Whether shared with an intimate group of family or friends, a tailored sailing trip across the crystalline waters of the Caribbean is a luxurious adventure that rewards travelers with privileged views and private comfort.

 Make the most of time spent in great company and mark the pace and focus—be it a sailing excursion that is solely sea-based or one that also incorporates land-based activities (think grand Mayan temples and uninhabited islands that dot the barrier reef).
-Use your chartered yacht as a gateway to world-class scuba diving, underwater meetups with nurse sharks and manta ray, kayak explorations of manatee reservations and more.
+Use your chartered yacht as a gateway to world-class scuba diving, underwater meetups with nurse sharks and manta rays, kayak explorations of manatee reservations, and more.